mm80843/T3.5/docs/Benef/PBN__Benef_683.md

 # __Increased supply of ventilators__

-## Name of the Benefit

-Addresses the shortage of ventilators, ensures access to life-saving equipment for critically ill patients

 ## Description of Benefits pertaining to Beneficiaries

 * [Enhanced ability to treat critically ill patients, improved patient outcomes](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_731.md)